itsektionen/kistan-doc/src/lights/lmixer/index.md

 ### Layers

 A layer is the base for data storage and manipulation.
 A layer can be combined with another layer using mathematical operations.
+Layers can be stacked and nested.
+It is quite similar to how image editing programs use layers.

 An output can be bound to a layer so that every render of the layer is sent to that output.

 It is also possible to create layers from inputs.
 This can be used to add remote sources of color information from other programs.

+### Alpha-Data Layers
+<KistanExclusive lmixer="true"></KistanExclusive>

+An Alpha-Data Layer works the same as a normal layer, except for the fact that it has an alpha value, which defaults to 0.
+When the alpha is 0, this layer has no effect, when the alpha is 1, this layer fully overrides whatever is below it in the layer order.

 ### Fixtures